Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + Tested the input validation:

-    + User's mark of choice - entered characters not in list, numbers, special characters, uppercase characters
+    + User's mark of choice - I attempted to enter characters that weren't in the available list: numbers, special characters, uppercase characters

-    + User's space on the board - entered characters not in list, numbers, special characters, uppercase characters
+    + User's space on the board - I attempted to enter characters that weren't in the available list: numbers, special characters, uppercase characters

-+ Tested in the local terminal and the deployed Heroku app.
++ Tested that the program works as expected in the local terminal and the deployed Heroku app.

 + I have tested the [README.md](https://github.com/Rob-Mundy/Noughts_and_Crosses#readme) file with the [MD Reader](https://chrome.google.com/webstore/detail/md-reader/medapdbncneneejhbgcjceippjlfkmkg) extension for Chrome.